qasimshahid/race-management/README.md

-# CS 321 - Project Race Car
+Project Race Car

 ## Introduction:

 This is the git hub page for the Race Management Team.
-Repository used to keep baseline for CS321's term long project integrated.
 Here we will keep documentation and source code.
-(We will add more to this page.)